 BECOMING A JUNGIAN ANALYST: VIRTUAL OPEN HOUSE

-The C. G. Jung Institute of New York Virtual Open House will take place on a Wednesday sometime in October, 2024, at 7PM.
+The C. G. Jung Institute of New York Virtual Open House will take place on a Tuesday, October 15, 2024, at 7PM.

 Join us online for an opportunity to speak with members of our analytic community – the Faculty and Board of the Institute and candidates – who will discuss such questions as: